MohakGupta2004/git-clone/README.md

 # Third commit
 Finally modularized this shit a little bit.
 Doing the same shit as before but hey hey why not?

+# Fourth commit
+My bad for writing everything in the header file.
+MY FAULT YEAHHHH FINEEEEEEEEEEEEEE